Guide to Cleaning Jewelry

 No jewelry - not even your wedding ring - should be worn all the time.
 All stones (including diamonds and sapphires) can chip.
 And gold, silver, and platinum are easily scratched.
 Harsh chemicals can damage both stones and metals.

-So take rings off when you do hard work or work out hard.
+So take rings off when you work or exercise hard.
 (If you lose a stone, you'll never find it.)

 You should also take them off when you clean the house or garden.
-Household cleaners can damage beautiful stones and settings - and you run the risk of catching it on something.
+Household cleaners can damage beautiful stones and settings, and you risk catching them on something.

 We often don't take these pricey pieces off for fear of losing them.